Boat Projects at Peaks Boat Yard in Trinidad

 We were finally able to get someone to take them out, but they didn't want to deal with fixing the aluminum and painting it.
 I guess it's a project for another time.

-DESIGN AND BUILD NEW SLATES FOR THE STERN: The fabric that Alubat had used in the stern wasn't strong enough, plus it was attached with stainless steel bolts, so we wanted to change all this, and put in wood slates to keep items on board during crossings.
+DESIGN AND BUILD NEW SLATES FOR THE STERN: The fabric that Alubat had used in the stern wasn't strong enough, plus it was attached with stainless steel bolts.
+We wanted to change all this, and put in wood slates to keep items on board during crossings.
 Blair used some of the Delron that was used to old the Old Hatch door inplace and had it modified by the wood shop so we could bolt it to the stern with ALUMINUM rivets, and then we had slats made.
 I think it looks GREAT!